framsouza/vault-in-production/README.md

 # HashiCorp Vault considerations for production environments

-This page will show you some considerations you should take while running hashiCorp Vault in a production environment.
-This doc also assumes you have the basic Vault knoweldge.
+This page will show you some considerations you should consider while running hashiCorp Vault in a production environment.
+It also assumes you have the basic Vault knoweldge.

 1. [General Recommendations](#general-recommendations)
 2. [Operating Systems](#operating-systems)